 This change will not prevent your students from using Code.org videos, but it may affect their ability to view video captions and translations.
 Please read below for details.

 What is the change?

 To better support student and teacher privacy, we are taking additional steps when it come to our videos.
 The YouTube videos in our curriculum and website already take advantage of certain settings such as disabling advertising or auto-playing other videos.
-Starting in mid-late July, we will also be updating our site to leverage the YouTube “Privacy Enhanced Mode”.
+We have also recently updated the site to leverage the YouTube “Privacy Enhanced Mode”.
 This mode allows us to play YouTube videos without using cookies to track viewing behavior, which means viewing activity isn’t collected by Google to personalize the viewing experience on YouTube.

 What is the impact?

 This is a great change for our users, but it does mean that your IT administrator may need to adjust some settings.
 The ability to play videos will not be affected.
 However, it is possible that your classroom will be unable to access the YouTube version of our videos which contain the Closed Captioning and Translations functionality, and instead be routed to our fallback player which simply serves up the video without these additional features.

 What IT settings might need to be changed by teachers?